Homemade Applesauce Recipe & Canning

 Step 4: Prepare your canner and jars

-While the apples were cooking I put my bottles in the oven to sterilize them.
+While the apples were cooking I ran my bottles in the dishwasher to sterilize them.
 I also filled up my canner and started to boil the water.
 Lastly, I started some small pots of water boiling to sterilize my lids and rings.
 If you are new to canning, I would HIGHLY recommend getting a Home-Canning Kit to get all the tools you need to do proper canning.
 If you don’t have a canner or jars yet you can buy an all-in-one kit which will include EVERYTHING you need to get started!

 Step 5: Make the applesauce!